mikke89/RmlUiDoc/pages/rml/syntax.md

 ### CData tags

-When a CData tag is encountered in a document, all subsequent text is considered raw data until its respective end tag is encountered.
+When a CData tag is encountered in a document, all subsequent text is considered raw data until its end tag is encountered.

 |   CData tags  |
 | ------------- |